149segolte/149segolte/README.md

 ### Current Projects

-- ML Playground: Building a automation workflow for machine learning projects generating code for popular frameworks like TensorFlow, PyTorch, and Keras.
+- _ML Playground_: Building a automation workflow for machine learning projects generating code for popular frameworks like TensorFlow, PyTorch, and Keras.
   [149segolte/ml-playground](https://github.com/149segolte/ml-playground) [149segolte/mlp-server](https://github.com/149segolte/mlp-server)
-- Single file Homelab: Taking deployments too far, working on merging entire infrastructure stacks into a single file.
+- _Single file Homelab_: Taking deployments too far, working on merging entire infrastructure stacks into a single file.
 Currently split across various technologies.
   [149segolte/CoreOSDeploy](https://github.com/149segolte/CoreOSDeploy) [149segolte/nixos_deploy](https://github.com/149segolte/nixos_deploy) [149segolte/homelab](https://github.com/149segolte/homelab)
-- C# to Rust to SPIR-V: Haven't you ever wondered how to decomplie a C# DLL and transpile it to Rust and then to SPIR-V as a shader?
+- _C# to Rust to SPIR-V_: Haven't you ever wondered how to decomplie a C# DLL and transpile it to Rust and then to SPIR-V as a shader?
 Here's a project that does just that.
   [149segolte/treesitter_csharp_to_rust](https://github.com/149segolte/treesitter_csharp_to_rust) [149segolte/wgpu-dsp](https://github.com/149segolte/wgpu-dsp)

 ### Things I am tinkering with